 It is vital to understand that the individuals and entities that are responsible for your loved one’s wrongful restraints are also responsible for damages.

-Contact A Kentucky Nursing Home Restraints Injury Lawyer Today
+Contact A Nursing Home Restraints Injury Lawyer in Kentucky Today